VPN or Virtual Private Network is software that protects your privacy on the internet.

 You give the sender your neighbor’s address, the sender delivers it to your neighbor (this way the sender does not know who you are), your neighbor then hands your package over to you.

-The communication between you and your neighbor is encrypted, so no one can intercept and read your data.
+The communication between you and your neighbor is encrypted so that no one can intercept and read your data.

 The neighbor knows who you are, and what she gave you, but your neighbor has very short term memory loss, so she forgot everything that happened just as soon as it happened (most VPNs don’t maintain any logs).